Color Art Resources – Color Theory

-This blog post features all the colour art resources available on The Arty Teacher which use the color wheel.
+How to teach colour theory?
+It’s a big question and one all art teachers need to know the answer to.
+There are so many different ways to do it.
+This blog post features all the colour art resources available on The Arty Teacher.
 Note that each resource always comes with two versions.
 One with the spelling ‘colour’ and another with the spelling ‘color’.

 First up is this free colour wheel.
 The outside wheel has 12 sections which is essential for teaching color theory.
 It labels primary, secondary and tertiary colours.
 I laminate these so I can use them again and again.